Can transistors in my vintage amplifier be replaced?

 Data

-Most older semiconductor devices have modern replacements and I keep a regularly updated database of cross-references.
+Most older semiconductor devices can be replaced with modern parts and I keep a regularly updated database of cross-references that I implement.
 I also keep a ton of old data books containing invaluable and otherwise unobtainable parts specifications, matching and substitution data.
-This allows us to replace old devices with new and often better than factory original parts.
+This allows the replacement of old devices with new and often better-than-original parts.

-We have replacements for the NLA TO-66 bipolar devices and unobtainable JFET small signal devices used in Accuphase amplifiers, for example, and we keep stock of probably thousands of transistors including high-spec modern replacements for many vintage types that are NLA.
+I stock replacements for the NLA TO-66 bipolar devices and unobtainable JFET small signal devices used in many older Accuphase amplifiers, for example, and we keep stock of probably thousands of transistors including high-spec modern replacements for many vintage types that are NLA.

 Discover more from LiQUiD AUDiO